sparkflows/sparkflows-docs/docs/user-guide/export-import/export-projects.rst

      :width: 70%

-* In the dialog box which comes up, select whether you want to export workflows, datasets, analytics apps(if analytics apps is enabled), or all options.
+* In the dialog box which comes up, select whether you want to export workflows, datasets, analytics apps(if analytics apps is enabled), pipelines, reports or all options.

  .. figure:: ../../_assets/user-guide/export-import/exportcomp.png
      :alt: userguide